mattermost/docs/source/process/marketing-guidelines.rst

 1. **Avoid acronyms** - Avoid acronyms when possible.
 For example, say "pull request" instead of PR", since only a subset of Tweet readers will be active GitHub users.
 2. **Use the active voice** - Avoid "has", "was", "have been" when possible.
 For example, instead of "Hackfest has started!" say "Hackfest starts now!"
-3. **Include zero to one links, close to the end"** - Include no more than one link per tweet, and place it close to the end of the tweet.
+3. **Include no more than one link"** - Include no more than one link per tweet, and place it close to the end of the tweet.